kyverno/kyverno-envoy-plugin/docs/DocsArchitecture.md

 ```

 For evaluation we will use Kyverno-Json Go Api which is a way to embed the kyverno-JSON engine in Go program that validate JSON payloads using Kyverno policies.
-This CheckRequest json payload will executed/scan against accepted Argument validation policy.yaml in the kyverno-json engine and response of the engine will be converted into [CheckResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#service-auth-v3-checkresponse) and CheckResponse return back to envoy if request is deemed unauthorized then request will be denied normally with 403(Forbidden) reponse if the request is authorized then the request will be accepted with status OK responce then envoy will redirect request to upstream service .
+This CheckRequest json payload will executed/scan against accepted Argument validation policy.yaml in the kyverno-json engine and response of the engine will be converted into [CheckResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#service-auth-v3-checkresponse) and CheckResponse return back to envoy if request is deemed unauthorized then request will be denied normally with 403(Forbidden) reponse if the request is authorized then the request will be accepted with status OK response then envoy will redirect request to upstream service .

 ### Kyverno Policy